orellabac/SnowConvert_Support_Library/tools/snowconvert-deploy/README.rst

         COL1 VARCHAR
     );

-You can use an argument like `--SplitPattern ';'` that will create a fragment from the file anytime a `;` is found.
+You can use an argument like `--SplitAfter ';'` that will create a fragment from the file anytime a `;` is found.

 If you have a file with statements like: